ArrigoCoen/How-to-use-wolframscript/README.md

 output_name <- "output_Solving_equation_with_WS.txt"
 rut_Terminal_using_R(folder_files_wls, wls_file_to_run, output_name)
 ```
 This function uses the `system`command to run the wolframscript.
+See also the file `Script.Rmd`, since it contains also a step-by-step R Markdown of this repository.